Birmingham Parks Police: History

 The parks of Birmingham were, at first, patrolled by Birmingham City Police.
 In the 1880s, the Parks Committee of the Corporation applied to Worcestershire Constabulary for additional officers to patrol Cannon Hill Park, because whilst the park was maintained by the Corporation, it was mainly used by ratepayers of Worcestershire.
-In 1883, the Birmingham Corporation (Consolidation) Act permitted the Corporation to appoint park keepers as constables.
+In 1883, the Birmingham Corporation (Consolidation) Act 1883 (46 & 47 Vict. c. lxx) permitted the corporation to appoint park keepers as constables.
 They were required to take the oath that a constable of the regular city police took under the Municipal Corporations Act 1882.
 They then had the "powers, authorities and privileges" of such a constable within the corporation's parks, whether within the limits of the city or not.
 In the late 1880s, reports in the Birmingham Daily Post show that both Cannon Hill Park and Calthorpe Park had become the location for sexual assaults on both adults and children, and the Parks Committee was keen to have more police to patrol Cannon Hill Park.

 Minutes of the Parks Committee from 1907 suggest that the Committee thought that the levels of policing in the parks were insufficient, and that ordinary park employees were often left to deal with situations themselves.
 It was reported that: